AI Workshop: learn to build apps with AI →

 Once the user is created, you’ll have a pair of access key ID and secret access key.

-Copy those to your .env file in the project you have to use as environment variables.
+Copy those to your .env file in the project where you need to use them as environment variables.

 Lessons in this unit: